Community

 Women's Fellowship Evening

 One evening every other month, the women of City Chapel gather together for an informal time of fellowship and prayer.
-These evenings are held on the third Saturday of alternating months, from 7:00 - 9:00 p.m., and all women are welcome.
+These evenings are usually held on the third Friday of alternating months, from 7:00 - 9:00 p.m., and all women are welcome.
 We would love to see you there!

 City Chapel Mommy Play Date

 Every Friday between 10:00 a.m. and 12:00 p.m., a group of moms meet to give their kids a chance to play together, and themselves a chance to connect!
-Weather-permitting, we sometimes head to a playground or park, otherwise we meet at the Chapel.
-For up-to-date information about where we'll be meeting each week, please contact Stephanie VanderLeek, or join our Facebook Group.
+Weather-permitting, we sometimes head to a playground or park, otherwise we meet at The Dome or the Chapel.
+For up-to-date information about where we'll be meeting each week, please contact Stephanie VanderLeek.
 All Moms, Grandmas and women who hope to one day be Moms are welcome.

 Contacts: